Is holly toxic to cats?

 Contact a poison helpline if one is available or your veterinarian.
 Let them know the amount of holly ingested and how long ago ingestion occurred.
 Do not induce vomiting or administer medications unless instructed to do so.

-For symptomatic cats, if the ingestion was recent, gastric decontamination (removal of the toxin from the gastrointestinal tract, usually by inducing vomiting.
+- For symptomatic cats, if the ingestion was recent, gastric decontamination, usually by inducing vomiting.

 Cats are unlikely to chew on holly leaves due to their sharp spines.
 To reduce the risk of holly toxicity in cats, remove all of the berries from any displays before bringing them into the house.
 As the plant dries out, berries can fall off the plant and be consumed by a pet.